Exabyte-io/esse/README.md

-# exabyte-materials-json
+# exabyte-esse

+Exabyte Source of Schemas and Examples.
 Contains schemas and examples for materials and simulations related data in JSON representation.
 Can be used as a node or python module on server-side.

 ## Installation